baturkacamak/user-scripts/eksi-post-automation/README.md

 A Tampermonkey script that automatically loads all posts and deletes posts on eksisozluk.com

-**Please note that this script is intended for personal use only and use of this script is at your own risk.**
+**Please note that this script is intended for personal use only and use of this script is at your own risk.
+The developer of this script cannot be held responsible for any damages or issues that may arise from its use.
+Use at your own discretion.**

 ## Installation Guide